williamtbarker/porsche_911_EDA/README.md

 ### EDA of Scraped Porsche 911 Auction Data

-#Auctions were scraped from historical listings on bringatrailer.com
+Auctions were scraped from historical listings on bringatrailer.com

-#Exploratory data analysis of submodels, geographic distributions, etc.
+Exploratory data analysis of submodels, geographic distributions, etc.

+Libraries used: matplotlib, folium